 What we test:

-From time to time we will mention warranty information, and data derived from crash testing performed by the National Highway Traffic Safety Administration (or the Feds, as we call them on the program).
+From time to time we will mention warranty information, and data derived from crash testing performed by the National Highway Traffic Safety Administration (the Feds).
 You can find out more about safety ratings at the NHTSA Safety Rating Website.

 Pricing information is derived from the manufacturer's suggested retail price as displayed on the "Monroney" window sticker.

 Other than the protocols above, the road tests are conducted in the real world, on freeways and back roads and in traffic--the conditions all drivers deal with.
 The tests strive to present a mix of American and foreign cars and light trucks in all market segments...from luxury, to economy to all out performance.
 The tests strive to be as neutral as possible, so you can make your own conclusions.
 We do mention things we like and don't.
-If there is an element that could be added to our test protocol that might make the test more relevant to listeners, then reach out to us by e-mail, Twitter, Facebook or blog (see our Contact Page for that information.).
-You can also visit our broadcast archive page, to find links which will allow you to download an mp3 copy of the most recent and some of our permanent milestone road tests at no charge.
+If there is an element that could be added to our test protocol that might make the test more relevant to listeners, then reach out from our Contact Page for that information.
+You can also visit our broadcast archive page, to find links which will allow you to download an mp3 copy of our road tests at no charge.